 - Phase 5: Post-approval studies that monitor performance under real conditions.

 Manufacturing of Coronavirus Vaccine

 The last step in accelerating the production of huge quantities of coronavirus vaccines is early and reliable production.
 If production begins during testing, the vaccine will be available to the public upon approval.
 However, vaccines that are given before approval are being made at this time.
 A manufacturer loses significant resources if no permit or vaccine is no longer needed on the market.
 The more vaccines you make, the greater the risk.
-Government authorities are considering to fund the manufacturing of coronavirus vaccine.
+Government authorities are considering funding the manufacturing of the coronavirus vaccine.

 The international community is working more than ever to develop a coronavirus vaccine.
 If the vaccine is developed on schedule, which is expected by the end of the year, people will have a preventive option when COVID-19 is recycled next year.
 Virus protection saves lives and helps the company to return to normal operations.
 Till then, stay at home and protect yourself and your loved ones.